-The information in this appendix concerning the operations of the San Ramon Valley Unified School District (the "District"), the District's finances, and State of California (the "State") funding of education, is provided as supplementary information only, and it should not be inferred from the inclusion of this information in this Official Statement that the principal of or interest on the Refunding Bonds are payable from the general fund of the District or from State revenues.
-The Refunding Bonds are payable from the proceeds of an ad valorem tax approved by the voters of the District pursuant to all applicable laws and State Constitutional requirements, and required to be levied by Contra Costa County on property within the District in an amount sufficient for the timely payment of principal of and interest on the Refunding Bonds.
+The information in this appendix concerning the operations of the San Ramon Valley Unified School District (the "District"), the District's finances, and State of California (the "State") funding of education, is provided as supplementary information only, and it should not be inferred from the inclusion of this information in this Official Statement that the principal of or interest on the Refunding Bonds is payable from the general fund of the District or from State revenues.
+The Refunding Bonds are payable from the proceeds of an ad valorem tax approved by the voters of the District pursuant to all applicable laws and State Constitutional requirements, and required to be levied by the County of Contra Costa (the "County") on property within the District in an amount sufficient for the timely payment of principal of and interest on the Refunding Bonds.
 See "SECURITY AND SOURCE OF PAYMENT FOR THE REFUNDING BONDS" in the front portion of this Official Statement.